doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Removed Doctrine\DBAL\Version

+The Doctrine\DBAL\Version class is no longer available: please refrain from checking the DBAL version at runtime.

 ## BC BREAK: the PDO symbols are no longer part of the DBAL API

 1. The support of `PDO::PARAM_*`, `PDO::FETCH_*`, `PDO::CASE_*` and `PDO::PARAM_INPUT_OUTPUT` constants in the DBAL API is removed.